 The IDC Government Insights: Worldwide Education Digital Strategies research advisory service analyzes the latest technological developments in education including K–12, higher education, lifelong learning programs, and the edtech market.
 This service develops unique and comprehensive analyses of data focused on providing actionable recommendations.
 Relevant market data is collected through IDC Government Insights' proprietary research projects, spending forecasts, focused surveys, and ongoing communications with industry experts, education industry stakeholders, and technology vendors and is complemented by secondary research from conferences, publications, and third-party news sources.
 To ensure relevance, our analysts work with subscribers to identify and prioritize specific topics to be covered in research documents.

 Throughout the year, this service will address the following topics:

-- Government initiatives and regulations affecting the education sector and the impact of the COVID 19 pandemic
+- Government initiatives and regulations impacting the education sector

-- The response of education providers to major trends including student well-being challenges, faculty and staff shortages, privacy legislation, the rise of MOOCs, and evolving cybersecurity threats
+- The response of education leaders to major trends including student well-being challenges, faculty and staff shortages, privacy legislation, the rise of MOOCs, and evolving cybersecurity threats

 - Best practices and lessons learned from digital education implementations around the world

 - What are the top technology trends and emerging solutions that are transforming K–12 and higher education?
 What is driving digital transformation in education?

 - How are new technologies changing the ways teachers teach, the way students learn, and how institutions operate?
 How is this impacting the faculty, staff, and student experience?